getify/foi-lang/formalization-work/Foi-Specification.md

   `empty` resume carries no information; it does not indicate an unresumed perform.

-**Slot kinds are not ambient.** The runtime installs a slot-access handler at every outermost `%` invocation, so **coverage** (§6.13.4) is pre-satisfied and no user-side `~<*` is ever required.
+**Slot kinds are not ambient.** The runtime's slot-access handler scope wraps the whole program run, on the same terms as the ambient handler scope (§6.13.5), so **coverage** (§6.13.4) is pre-satisfied and no user-side `~<*` is ever required.
+It wraps the run rather than each outermost `%` invocation because a `def` section constructing a stateful instance performs slot access during module initialization, which is not a `%` invocation.
 The **emit-edge rule** (§6.13.2) applies in full: a hook whose body performs slot access declares it, exactly as it would any other tracked effect.
 The ambient category (§6.13.5) is the four `Effect.Sys.*` kinds and nothing else; slots are pre-covered, not exempt from declaration.
 A namespace's statefulness is visible at its declared surface.

 Spell the declaration entry at the granularity the hook uses: name the `Effect.User.Slot` prefix when the hook both reads and writes,